 Research Analyst, Office of the Chief Scientist

-Kenneth Qin a research analyst in the Office of the Chief Scientist.
-He is the lead developer of the Air Sensor Workgroup (ASW) Data Platform, a cloud-based data analytics hub that aims to make air quality information more accessible to researchers, policymakers, and the general public.
-He is also interested in building digital infrastructure to advance data-driven solutions for sustainable agriculture and land management while maintaining equitable forms of data governance.
+Clara Qin is a research analyst in the Office of the Chief Scientist.
+She is the lead developer of the Air Quality Data Commons, a cloud-based data analytics hub designed in partnership with the Air Sensor Workgroup that aims to make air quality information more accessible to researchers, policymakers, and the general public.
+She is broadly interested in building digital infrastructure to democratize data-driven environmental solutions.

-Kenneth has a background in statistics, ecology, and environmental science.
-As a student at Stanford University, he studied soil microbial responses to global change and the role of big data in addressing social and environmental issues.
-He was also a Schneider Fellow for Audubon California, where he identified least-conflict areas for renewable energy development in California.
-Prior to joining the Office of the Chief Scientist, Kenneth was a technical expert in the Sustainable Agriculture Program, where he helped to develop a strategy to promote sustainable land management practices through the communication of data and metrics across food supply chains.
+Clara has a background in statistics, ecology, and environmental science.
+As a student at Stanford University, she studied soil microbial responses to global change and the role of big data in addressing social and environmental issues.
+She was also a Schneider Fellow for Audubon California, where she identified least-conflict areas for renewable energy development in California.
+Prior to joining the Office of the Chief Scientist, Clara was a technical expert in the Sustainable Agriculture Program, where she helped to develop a strategy to promote sustainable land management practices through the communication of data and metrics across food supply chains.

 - M.S.
 Statistics, Stanford University